nicholaswmin/fsm/.github/CONTRIBUTING.md

 ### Zero Maintenance

 > A strong indicator the package is *safe* for long-term use without requiring
-> maintenance by it's authors.
+> maintenance.
-> It will work and won't generate warnings, security advisories etc.
+> It should work and won't generate warnings, security advisories etc.

 - Must not have dependencies, in any form:
   - no runtime dependencies